Don’t Damage Your Marble Floor

 4. Using chairs without protective felt pads

 Stone may be solid and long-lasting, but its finish is still vulnerable to scrapes and scratches.
-Protect your stone floor from chair scrapes with protective pads available from hardware stores.
+Protect your stone floor from chair scrapes with protective pads.
+These can be found at your local hardware store.

 5. Allowing pet urine to dry without quick cleanup.